Preprints & Journal Articles

 Computational Complexity & Domination

-Alexis Langlois-Rémillard, Christoph Müssig, É. Roldán
+Alexis Langlois-Rémillard, Mia Müssig, É. Roldán

 Complexity of Chess Domination Problems